oracle/node-oracledb/doc/api.md

 Environment Variable                                 | Description
 -----------------------------------------------------|-------------
 [`process.env.UV_THREADPOOL_SIZE`](#numberofthreads) | The number of worker threads for this process.
-Note, if this variable is set after the thread pool starts it will be ignored and the thread pool will still be restricted to the default size of 4.
+Note this shows the value of the variable.
+However if this variable was set after the thread pool starts, the thread pool will actually be the default size of 4.

 #### <a name="connpoolpinging"></a> 8.3.4 Connection Pool Pinging